What’s the Difference Between a Survival Knife and a Bushcraft Knife?

 If you’re in the market for a new survival knife, you’ve probably seen them being called a lot of different names.
 The two names that come up the most are survival knife and bushcraft knife…but what does that even mean?

-What’s the difference between a survival knife and a bushcraft knife?
 A survival knife is designed to be used in situations where you need to do certain tasks to keep you alive.
 A bushcraft knife is a type of survival knife that is designed to be used for finer survival tasks like building traps, triggers, and fire-making.

 Now, let’s break down the difference between a bushcraft knife and a survival knife.